JoshuaMathew/Deepfake-Detection/README.md

 ## Method

-Below is a depiction of the overall pipeline used for deepfake detection.
+Below is a depiction of the overall pipeline used for deepfake detection:

 <p align="center">
   <img src="https://github.com/JoshuaMathew/Deepfake-Detection/blob/main/images/detection_pipeline.JPG">